Honours Programme

 The Honours year is a time to concentrate on geography and to engage in debates about the nature and direction of the discipline.
 It is a time to enhance analytical and reflective skills.
 The Department also strives to provide a conducive atmosphere for class identity to emerge.
 The majority of teaching is based in Geography's Seminar Room, which serves as a home-base outside class hours.
 Geography Honours student typically develop a strong sense of place and cohort identity, often arranging extra curricular activities.
 Students are also encouraged to support the Department’s seminar programme.

-From 2007 cohort onwards, the HT timetable will run across both semesters, though formal registration takes place in Semester 2.
+Note that the HT Timetable run across both semesters, though formal registration takes place in Term 2.

 HT Guide